-Located at what is now Brickyard Shopping Mall on the Northwest Side, the grandly named Thunder Mountain was open for one season, the 1967-68 winter.
+Located at what was the Brickyard Shopping Mall on the Northwest Side, the grandly named Thunder Mountain was open for one season, the 1967-68 winter.
 It boasted the biggest vertical drop of any place within 200 miles, according to a 1967 Tribune story, a feat it managed because skiers started at the top of a man-made hill and ended in the bottom of the clay pit excavated over the decades by the Carey Brick Co.

-The Careys launched "Thunder Enterprises" and divided the landscape into three different runs for experts, beginners and intermediates, all served by tow ropes.
+The Careys launched "Thunder Enterprises" and divided the landscape into three different runs for experts, beginners, and intermediates, all served by tow ropes.
 Owner Robert Carey had big plans for the place, envisioning a five-story chalet on the Diversey Avenue side, toboggan runs, an indoor swimming pool and a hotel.
 Ski lifts also were planned.
 Thunder Mountain’s original operating schedule listed hours from 9:30 a.m. to 11:00 p.m., seven days a week.
 Lift charges were $3.50 during the week, $4.00 on Saturday and Sunday.
 Parking cost $1.00.

 |Thunder Mountain view looking northeast toward Steinmetz High School.|